vijay-jadhav1997/02_learn_react/01_React_Project/README.md

   2) useEffect():
    - syntax: useEffect(() => {}, ["dependency array"]);
    - if no depedency array => useEffect is called on every render of component which useEffect belongs to.
    - if depedency array is empty "[]" => useEffect is called only once when component render first time.
-   - if depedency array is ["stateVariable"] => useEffect is called everytime when stateVariable is updated.
+   - if depedency array is ["stateVariable"] => useEffect is called everytime when "stateVariable" updates.

 # Two Types of Routing in web apps:
   1) Server Side Routing:
   2) Client Side Routing:
     -
     ## Dynamic Routing:

+## Chunking / Code Splitting / Dynamic Bundling / Lazy loading / on demand loading :